leonardosalles/bower-ngMobileDialog/README.md

 # ngMobileDialog
-A responsive dialog projected as mobile-first, in mobile use fullscreen like iOS modals, and 768+ screens use modal like [Bootstrap](http://getbootstrap.com)
+A responsive dialog projected as mobile-first, in mobile use fullscreen like iOS modals, and 768+ screens use centralized dialogs

 Demo